 This week in publishing news,

-Publishers Weekly broke the news that “enable Penguin Random House, which is already the largest book publisher in the world, to exert outsized influence over which books are published in the United States and how much authors are paid for their work.”
+Publishers Weekly broke the news that The Department of Justice is suing to block Penguin Random House from Buying Simon and Schuster citing it would “enable Penguin Random House, which is already the largest book publisher in the world, to exert outsized influence over which books are published in the United States and how much authors are paid for their work.”

 As the news broke around the Publishing blogosphere there were some candid comments about not wanting to be a Simon and Schuster author if the sale went through.

 Kobo have increased their digital subscription model Kobo+.
 Australia and New Zealand now get the chance to try the subscription model of digital reading.
 Mark Williams reports in The New Publishing Standard.

 While Kobo is expanding its English language digital subscription Audible have made the big leap to India.
 This market promises much but what about the authors providing the books in the subscription model.
 India sells books very very cheaply.
 Volume might be the only way to earn any money.
 And don’t forget Audiblegate.
 Will Audible throw authors under the bus to get Indian Ears?

 The Bookseller reports on a sobering piece of research on disability access and publishing.
 It is already hard enough to find disabled characters in stories but in the publishing houses it is even harder to find them in the offices of publishing houses.